 With camera in hand, she strives to capture the intricate details in nature and transform those images into one of a kind, vibrant Textile art.
 Her aim is to create works that draw the viewer in to examine the rich texture, then encourage you to stand back and enjoy the overall scene.
 Cynthia’s landscapes are made by cutting thousands of pieces of fabric, meticulously layering and stitching them together illustrating depth and movement.
 Her work is in private collections from Hawaii to the Virgin Islands and the mid west.

-Currently, her work is available at the Elk Grove Art Center where she is a member.
+Currently, her work is available at the Elk Grove Fine Art Center where she is a member.

 Additionally, her work is available at Beachwood Home, in Carmel-by-the-Sea, Ca.